kaylatozier/coral_ager/README.md

-# coral_ager :fish: :chart_with_upwards_trend:
+# coral_ager 🪸⏰

-**coral_ager** is a Python toolset that can both simulate coral δ18O and sea surface temperature (SST) datasets or work with imported datasets  and then builds a linear age model using SST tie points matched to δ¹⁸O troughs, interpolating the δ¹⁸O record onto evenly spaced time steps.
+**coral_ager** is a Python toolset that can both simulate coral δ¹⁸O and sea surface temperature (SST) datasets or work with imported datasets to build a linear age model using SST tie points matched to δ¹⁸O troughs, interpolating the δ¹⁸O record onto evenly spaced time steps.

 ---